 Both boys have identified soccer as their #1 sport.
 They love it, live for it, and play it for hours each week.
 However, I think it’s critical that kids play multiple sports and we certainly encourage it.
 For starters, it’s good for them to be challenged, and be humble when learning something that doesn’t come easily to them.

 Different sports require different levels of skill, focus, endurance, and physical work.
 Working with many different coaches and coaching styles has taught important life lessons (even the coach who yelled at the umpire every game without fail and had a temper tantrum each time we were losing.)
 This has helped my boys learn to work and respect different coaching styles, and practice other skills relating to sports and life.

 7. Team sports help kids learn to accept defeat.

 Bad sportsmanship is ugly.
 No one likes a poor loser, but let’s face it, if you drive 2 hours each way for a soccer game, it never feels great to lose.
 But losing is incredibly important.
 I’ve watched the wheels come off many kids (and parents!) on the field, as the final whistle draws closer, and the pressure of losing is imminent.
 It stinks.
 It doesn’t feel good.
 But losing with grace and dignity is an important lesson to learn.
 To look a person in the eye you have spent the past 90 minutes battling with and tell them “nice job,” is incredibly difficult (especially for testosterone-fueled young teens), yet incredibly important.

-8. Team sports helps kids develop character and teamwork skills.
+8. Team sports help kids develop character and teamwork skills.

 Teamwork is a skill we use our whole life, so it’s important to learn the basics early.
 Playing team sports at a young age allows children to participate in social interactions, work together to achieve goals, and build skills such as teamwork and leadership.
 Being part of a team allows children to sort through their strengths and weaknesses.